whimsicalraps/Just-Friends/Just-Type.md

 ## Panel Queries

-The physical panel settings are able to queried too.
+The physical panel settings are able to be queried too.
 With some outside-the-box thinking, you can use the Just Friends panel to manipulate parameters inside your script.
 This could augment the controls (eg. the *CURVE* value could change `vtrigger` level), or introduce additional dimensions (eg. *FM* could select different `TUNE` / `retune` ratios).

 While the lower 3 jacks (*RAMP*, *FM*, *CURVE*) send only the knob position, *TIME* and *INTONE* send a combination of the knob with any received CV.
-These signals are also mapped to the same scale as Just Type in *Synthesis* mode (see below).
+These signals are also mapped to the same scaling as Just Type in *Synthesis* mode (see below).
 That means, a value of `V 0` / `0.0` is equal to C3.
 As such you could rapidly query the *TIME* control and convert it to a control-voltage with Teletype or crow - allowing for Just Friends to control the base pitch of multiple oscillators.

-Finally the parameters can be used entirely tangentially to Just Friends' functionality. *RAMP* could could the rate of a METRO, while *sound*/*shape* chose between major and minor arpeggios.
+Finally the parameters can be used entirely tangentially to Just Friends' functionality. *RAMP* could control the rate of a METRO, while *sound*/*shape* choose between major and minor arpeggios.

 #### `JF.SPEED` *(proposed)* / `ii.jf.get( 'speed' )`